 The Gum Tree Bakery started out as a small business in Yackandandah selling pies and cakes.
 The food became so popular that the bakery expanded into other nearby surrounding towns of Wodonga, Beechworth and Bright.

 The Great Alpine Road traverses Victoria from the North of the state to the South of the state.
-A drive from Beechworth to Omeo on the Great Alpine Road will be a thrilling and breathtaking experience.
+A drive from Beechworth to Omeo on a Great Alpine Road itinerary will be a thrilling and breathtaking experience.

 Need summer holiday plans?
 We have you covered with the best places for a summer holiday in Victoria.

 Mt Buffalo is an imposing peak in the North East Victoria region, standing at 1,267 metres above sea level.
 It’s a popular destination for bushwalkers and day-trippers who can explore its lookouts, Heritage-listed Chalet and rugged undulating terrain while staying in Bright and surrounds..